twinfoundation/identity/packages/identity-connector-universal/docs/reference/classes/UniversalResolverConnector.md

 # Class: UniversalResolverConnector

-Class for performing identity operations on universal resolver.
+Class for performing identity operations on a universal resolver.

 ## Implements